ibm-cloud-docs/BlockStorage/faqs.md

 The cancellation process for this storage device is in progress so the Cancel action is no longer available.
 The volume remains visible for at least 24 hours until it is reclaimed.
 The UI indicates that it’s inactive and the status "Cancellation pending" is displayed.
 The minimum 24-hour waiting period gives you a chance to void the cancellation request if needed.
 If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.

-## My Windows&reg; 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
+## My Windows 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
 How do I fix it?
 {: faq}
 {: #diskmanager}
 {: support}

 If you use more than two LUNs with the same host, and if all the iSCSI connections are from the same Storage device, you might see only two devices in Disk Manager.
 When this situation happens, you need to manually connect to each device in the iSCSI Initiator.
-For more information, see [troubleshooting Windows&reg; 2012 R2 - multiple iSCSI devices](/docs/BlockStorage?topic=BlockStorage-troubleshootingWin12).
+For more information, see [troubleshooting Windows 2012 R2 - multiple iSCSI devices](/docs/BlockStorage?topic=BlockStorage-troubleshootingWin12).

 ## My storage appears offline or read-only.
 Why did it happen and how do I fix it?
 {: #StorageOffline}